To add content, ask questions.

 - Vocabulary

-A comprehensive overview of Spanish vocabulary, including its origins, key categories, and role in building language skills.
+A comprehensive overview of Spanish vocabulary, including its structure, origins, key categories, and role in language learning.

 - Greetings & Conversation